 Only a civil annulment can legally end your relationship and all of your responsibilities related to it.
 Religious annulments affect only one’s standing in a faith community and are typically not recognized by the government or other official agencies.

 Grounds for a Civil Annulment

-The only way to obtain a civil annulment that legally dissolves your marriage is by proving one of the following grounds: fraud or misrepresentation, lack of consummation, incest, bigamy, lack of consent, unsound mind, or force.
+The only way to obtain a civil annulment that legally dissolves your marriage is by proving one of the grounds established by state law.
+These often include fraud or misrepresentation, lack of consummation, incest, bigamy, lack of consent, unsound mind, or force.
 This probably means that you will need to consult a lawyer, which is an expense that you may not need to incur if you are pursuing a no-fault divorce.